Suggestion: Watch the 5 minutes video tutorial before reading this article

 Rental yields in Laos

-The same as it goes in Cambodia, many companies invest in Laos and need housing for their expats.
+The same as for Cambodia, many companies invest in Laos and need housing for their expats.
 Tourists also visit Laos and plan to stay there for a couple of weeks or more.

 Some retirees think that the buying process is simply too complicated and decide to lease property.